 Once you know what symptoms to LOOK out for, consider cancer tests that allow us to detect cancers that do not have external, easy to see symptoms.
 A handy resource that follows is a table of cancer testing guidelines recommended for adults by age.
 Have you had these testings done within the past recommended number of years?
 If not, they may help catch things early when treatment is so highly successful.
 For even more detail, link to the related article listed below.
 And in another study specifically about colon rectal canceer (CRC), read about the mortality findings when screenings are not done or followed up properly, but don't limit that thinking just to CRC since it probably applies to screenings overall (see article below).
 Are you up to date on those routine recommended screenings?

 Note: more videos wil be added soon that specifically address this topic of DIAGNOSIS.

 Consider the following guidelines released in June of 2015:

-For the most common type of cancer, skin cancer, in general the US Preventive Services Tash Force has concluded there is not enough evidence to recommend for or against routine screening (total body examinaton by a doctor) for find skin cancers early.
-But this recommendation is not about organ transplant recipiients on immune supprssant medications.
+For the most common type of cancer, skin cancer, in general the US Preventive Services Tash Force has concluded there is not enough evidence to recommend for or against routine screening (total body examinaton by a doctor) for finding skin cancers early.
+But this recommendation is not about organ transplant recipients taking their immune supprssant medications.
 Annual or even semi-annual visits to your dermatologist (even one who specializes in transpant patients is better) is recommended.
 Early detection and treatment is important to avoid damage or even death from skin cancers that can metastasize into the blood stream and travel throughout the body.

 What is screening?